COSC-499-W2025/capstone-project-team-7/logs/individualLogs/joaquinalmora/joaquinalmora.md

 # Joaquin Almora / @joaquinalmora

+## Winter Break
+This winter break I focused on locking down the backend API direction while unblocking client and desktop development through scaffolding.
+I captured the Milestone 2 backend behavior, requirements, and delivery order in `docs/api-plan.md`, and drafted an OpenAPI specification in `docs/api-spec.yaml` aligned to the payload shapes currently used across the system.
+Together, these documents now serve as the shared contract for backend implementation and frontend/Desktop integration.

+To support early integration work, I added a stub FastAPI router in `backend/src/api/spec_routes.py` and wired it into the application.
+These endpoints intentionally mirror the spec but use in-memory, unauthenticated logic so clients can integrate against stable shapes before real services are implemented.
+In parallel, I stood up minimal Electron, Next.js, and shadcn/ui scaffolds with IPC wiring and starter components, capturing dependency lockfiles to ensure reproducible installs across environments.

+I also added a small smoke test (`tests/test_api_scaffold.py`) to validate the shape of the stubbed `/api/scans` and `/api/projects` responses.
+The test is skip-safe when FastAPI dependencies are not installed, keeping CI flexible during this scaffold phase.
+Migration tracking documents (`docs/migration-plan.md` and `docs/feature-inventory.md`) were updated to keep the desktop transition and feature parity explicit.

+### Reflection

+**What went well:**
+Documenting the API plan and OpenAPI draft significantly reduced ambiguity around backend responsibilities and payload structure.
+Stub routes unblocked client and desktop work without forcing premature backend decisions.
+The scaffold test provides early feedback that the API contract is being respected, and having lockfiles in place reduced setup friction across environments.

+**What didn’t go well:**
+The OpenAPI draft and lockfiles added a large number of lines, making the diff heavier and harder to review.
+Because the stub routes are in-memory and unauthenticated, they need to be clearly labeled to avoid confusion about production readiness.
+Ensuring spec schemas matched real payloads required careful cross-checking against existing tests and fixtures, which took longer than expected.

+### Next Steps
+Replace stub routes with real implementations: uploads, parsing, and scans backed by parser and analysis services, and projects, résumé, and config backed by Supabase with auth, consent, and limits enforced.
+Implement the job and progress model and standardized error handling defined in the behavior guide.
+Add non-stub API tests once implementations land and make the scaffold smoke test non-skipping in CI when FastAPI dependencies are present.

 ## Week 14 (December 1st - 7th)
 This week focused on strengthening our system’s security layer through the implementation of AES-GCM encryption and improvements to team configuration workflows.
 I added a new `EncryptionService` and integrated it into résumé and project storage with backward-compatible envelopes.
 I updated the `.env.example` and README to document the required `ENCRYPTION_MASTER_KEY` and proper placement of `OPENAI_API_KEY`, and added `cryptography` to the project requirements.
 All focused pytest suites ran successfully within the repo’s venv.